🎶 Deck the halls with… Instagram tips!

 What exactly is a custom hashtag?
 It’s a hashtag which you, as a business, create for a specific purpose.
 In this case, that purpose is Christmas marketing.
 You’ll use this hashtag in every single caption for every Christmas-related post you share with your community, as well as encourage them to use it in their posts.

-Why though?
-Using your custom hashtag in your own posts is interesting because it means that all your Christmas marketing posts will be clearly referenced under this one hashtag.
+Using a custom hashtag in your posts is interesting because it means that all your Christmas marketing posts will be clearly referenced under this one hashtag.
 That means anything you promote using this hashtag — like a special Christmas offer or promotion — will be easily searchable by your community.
 All you have to do is make it clear and apparent to your followers.
 Why not think about creating a special post to indicate its existence and asking your community to follow it?

 At the end of the day, let’s face it: with over 100 million posts already referenced, there’s absolutely no point in using #christmas.

 But I know we’re all going to do it anyway.

 Creating your own custom hashtag is just to ensure that your posts will always be discoverable.
 By all means, use the fancy, popular hashtags, but remember to stay smart from a marketing perspective as well.

 Suggesting that your followers also include your hashtag in their posts can be a great way to help you gather user-generated content.
 But we’ll talk more about UGC later. 😉

 2. Use shoppable posts to showcase your products and inspire your followers

 Ahh shoppable posts.
 I remember the days when these were just talk.
 From a business perspective, I’ll admit it, they seemed too good to be true.
 Or at least, too good to actually work.
 But what do you know, Instagram’s pulled it out of the bag again.